-Mr. Troutman has more than 30 years of experience in bankruptcy law.
+Mr. Troutman has focused on bankruptcy law for more than 30 years.
 He can carefully review your debts, assets, and other relevant factors so you can make a decision regarding which chapter to file.

 How Attorney Ted Troutman Can Help